 Our goal has always been to do everything possible to KEEP FAMILIES TOGETHER while providing the care and intervention needed, and in 2014 the dream to offer a full-time intervention program for both at-risk mothers AND their children was born.

-While the women’s and children’s programs we’ve run over the years have had tremendous success, they have also helped prepare us to take the next step of creating the 911 HOPE HOUSE PROJECT!
+While the women’s and children’s programs we’ve run over the years have had tremendous success, they have also helped prepare us to take the next step of creating the 911 HOPE HOUSE!

 ABOUT THE 911 HOPE HOUSE PROJECT

 Our investigation has found no other known project like the 911 Hope House in Colombia, in which adult women together with their children are given the care needed while families are kept together!

-The 911 Hope House Project will begin with a single full-time care home in one of the four houses that make up the 911 Life missions base in Medellin, with the future goal of expanding to include homes in other cities.
-We will receive mothers between the ages of 18 and 30 who have 1-3 children between the ages of 5-10 years old.
+The 911 Hope House Project will begin with full-time care for 8 mothers and their children in two of the four houses that make up the 911 Life missions base in Medellin, with the future goal of expanding to include homes in other cities.

 We will receive eight families, with round-the-clock professionally-trained staff providing crisis intervention, psychological and spiritual care, nutritional care and education, skills training, and more.

 HOW DOES IT WORK?

-- PHASE ONE: The families will be moved from their crisis situation to the Hope House for a period of approximately 6 months, during which they will receive 24-hour care, love, support, counseling, and other necessary services.
+- PHASE ONE: The families move from their crisis situation to the Hope House for a period of approximately 6 months, during which they receive 24-hour care, love, support, counseling, and other necessary services.
+The children enter our 911 Hope Academy and Youth Center.

-- PHASE TWO: As the family heals, the mother will begin to receive jobs training in an area of interest, whiile continuing to receive the care and support needed.
-This phase will last for up to 15 months.
+- PHASE TWO: As the family heals, the mother enters jobs training in an area of interest, while continuing to receive the care and support needed.
+The children continue in the 911 Hope Academy and Youth Center.
+This phase lasts for up to 15 months.

-- PHASE THREE: Between 21 and 24 months after entering the 911 Hope House Project, the mothers will transition into living independently and financially supporting their family.
+- PHASE THREE: Between 21 and 24 months after entering the 911 Hope House Project, the families transition into living independently as the mother financially supports her family.